mitsuoxv/blog-source/content/post/2020-06-11-complaint-to-who-and-memo-to-myself.md

 1. Kosovo and Puerto Rico are missing.
 1. French Guiana and Jersey are duplicated.

-From the grand total, I know total num_conf of Kosovo and Puerto Rico is 139.
+From the grand total, I know total new_conf of Kosovo and Puerto Rico is 139.
 I speculate 69 for Kosovo, and 70 for Puerto Rico.
 I have to correct them later.